Murder of John Lennon: Lennon's associates

 George Harrison issued a prepared statement for the press: "After all we went through together, I had and still have great love and respect for him.
 I am shocked and stunned.
 To rob a life is the ultimate robbery in life.
 The perpetual encroachment on other people's space is taken to the limit with the use of a gun.
 It is an outrage that people can take other people's lives when they obviously haven't got their own lives in order."
 Harrison later privately told friends, "I just wanted to be in a band.
-Here we are, 20 years later, and some whack job has shot my mate.
+Here we are, twenty years later, and some whack job has shot my mate.
 I just wanted to play guitar in a band."

 Paul McCartney addressed reporters outside his Sussex home that morning and said, "I can't take it at the moment.
 John was a great man who'll be remembered for his unique contributions to art, music and peace.
 He is going to be missed by the whole world."
-Later that day, McCartney was leaving an Oxford Street recording studio when reporters asked him for his reaction; he ended his response, "Drag, isn't it?
+Later that day, McCartney was leaving an Oxford Street recording studio when reporters asked him for his reaction; he concluded his response with, "Drag, isn't it?
 Okay, cheers, bye-bye".
-His apparently casual response was widely criticised.
-McCartney later said that he had intended no disrespect and simply was unable to articulate his feelings, given the shock and sadness he felt over Lennon's murder.
-Reflecting on the day two years later, McCartney said the following: “How did I feel?
+His apparently casual response was widely condemned.
+McCartney later clarified that he had intended no disrespect and simply was unable to articulate his shock and sadness.
+Reflecting on the day two years later, McCartney said the following: "How did I feel?
 I can't remember.
 I can't express it.
 I can't believe it.
 It was crazy.
 It was anger.
 It was fear.
 It was madness.
 It was the world coming to an end.
 And it was, 'Will it happen to me next?'
 I just felt everything.
 I still can't put into words.
 Shocking.
 And I ended up saying, 'It's a drag,' and that doesn't really sum it up."

 Ringo Starr, who was in the Bahamas at the time, received a phone call from his stepchildren informing him about the murder.
-He flew to New York City to console Ono and played with Lennon's son, Sean.
+He flew to New York to console Ono and Sean.

+In a 1995 interview with New Musical Express magazine, Rolling Stones guitarist Keith Richards claimed that he was just a few miles south of the Dakota (on Fifth Avenue) when he found out about Lennon's murder, whereupon Richards obtained a firearm of his own and went searching the streets for the alleged killer.